LimeChain/HCS-Integration-Node/README.md

 ### P2P Messaging Client

 The P2P Messaging Client module has one main component - the client itself.
 The client allows for a new connection to be established, sending a message, and receiving one.
-The P2P client sends the receives messages to a Message Receiver component.
+The P2P client sends the received messages to a Message Receiver component.
 In this implementation, we are leveraging the Golang channels in order to streamline the message processing into a queue.
 Based on the message type received the correct business process handler picks up the message and executes the business process.
 The current implementation uses the libp2p library.

 ### HCS Client